 What is National Sorry Day?

-This resource includes a printable excerpt from Prime Minister Kevin Rudd’s 2008 Apology to the nation’s Stolen Generations.
-A set of activity task cards has been included and can be used in conjunction with the excerpt.
+This resource includes a printable excerpt from Prime Minister Kevin Rudd’s 2008 Apology to the Nation’s Stolen Generations.
+A set of activity task cards has been included and can be used with the excerpt.

 Use the Download button to choose between the middle years and upper years versions of this resource.
 Alternatively, project the resource on the screen at the front of the room to read through and discuss as a whole class activity.

 A Great Addition to Your Collection of First Nations Resources

 This teaching resource addresses the cross-curricular priority of Aboriginal and Torres Strait Islander Histories and Culture.
 You may also like to read Professor Tom Calma’s response to the National Apology: